To amend the Internal Revenue Code of 1986 to impose a tax on certain trading transactions.

 Sponsor.
 Representative for Oregon's 4th congressional district.
 Democrat.

-This bill was introduced on May 3, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 5, 2019, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, H.R.
 328.

 H.R.
 1516 (116th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.